epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 See also the official documentation of the deployment scripts project on Github: <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/README.md">README</a> file, <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs/installation/mip-local.md">installation</a> instructions and some <a href="https://github.com/HBPMedical/mip-microservices-infrastructure/blob/master/docs">more documentation</a>.

+See also a [simpler deployment procedure](https://github.com/HBPMedical/mip-local) for MIP Local without the Data Factory, using Docker compose.

 ## Contents

 - [Introduction](#introduction)